armbian/documentation/docs/Process_CI.md

 ## Beta images

-Trigger: right after build
+Trigger: automatically right after nightly / edge build is done or manually.

 ![kanban screenshot](images/beta-images.png)

-All beta images are rebuild.

 ## Selected stable images

 Trigger: manually

 You can recreate image(s) from sources or from packages that are already in repository.
-In case you choose to build from sources, stable repository is getting populated with the u-boot, kernel and all newly created BSP packages under the version (21.10.x+1) which is read from a file in our internal repository.
+In case you choose to build from sources, stable repository is going to be populated with newly created u-boot, kernel and **all newly created BSP packages** under (patched) stable version (21.10.**x+1**) which is incremented automatically if process succeeds.

 ![kanban screenshot](images/selected-images.png)